rardlc/ACMEFood/README.md

 ![The App's SQL Schema screenshot from MySQL Workbench](https://github.com/rardlc/ACMEFood/blob/main/public/ACMEFoodSchema.png)

-Once you have the NodeJS and .NET framework installed and the mySQL ACMEFood database running in the background, execute from the root directory:
+Once you have NodeJS, the .NET framework installed and the mySQL ACMEFood database running in the background, execute from the root directory:

     npx next dev --port 3001
     node ./DB/dbServer.js